The 2016 Intel Women in Technology Scholarship Program

 Intel works closely with local schools and colleges to help ensure that our educational system continues to produce the exceptional quality of graduates that has helped to make Intel in Ireland so successful.

-Scholarships are open to female school leavers entering specified four year undergraduate degree courses in science and engineering (full selection criteria is included below) and each scholarship award includes the following:
+- Scholarships are open to female school leavers entering specified undergraduate honors degree courses in science, technology, and engineering (full selection criteria is included below) and up to €3000 for each student per annum.

-- To assist with career progression and further education, each scholar will be assigned an Intel mentor who can assist and provide advice on managing their academic career.
+- To assist with career progression and further education, each scholar will be assigned an Intel mentor who can assist and provide advice on managing their academic career

 How to Apply